filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 Given no-one is invested in maintaining and developing graphsync, why is it used a transfer protocol for retrieval checking?
 In 202410, Spark observes 2/3 of successful retrievals happen over Graphsync because SPs don’t support [IPFS HTTP Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/).
 We assume that HTTP numbers could be bolstered by UX and/or lack of documentation for Boost operators.

-Future versions of spark retrieval checking (see [What improvements are planned for Spark retrieval checking?](Spark%20Request-Based%20(Non-Committee)%20Global%20Retriev%204c5e8c47c45f467f80392d00cac2aae4.md)) will focus on HTTP-based retrieval.
+Future versions of spark retrieval checking (see [What improvements are planned for Spark retrieval checking?](#what-improvements-are-planned-for-spark-retrieval-checking)) will focus on HTTP-based retrieval.

 ### What improvements are planned for Spark retrieval checking?